mxcube/mxcubecore/docs/source/dev/queue.md

 While running the queue, it emits a set of signals/events via `self.emit`.
 The signals are:

-- queue_entry_execute_finished: When a queue entry finishes execution for any given reason, the queue entry in question and one of the strings (Failed, Successful, Skipped or Aborted) are passed with the signal.
+- `queue_entry_execute_finished`: When a queue entry finishes execution for any given reason, the queue entry in question and one of the strings (Failed, Successful, Skipped or Aborted) are passed with the signal.
-- queue_stopped: When the queue was stopped
+- `queue_stopped`: When the queue was stopped
-- queue_paused: When the queue was/is paused
+- `queue_paused`: When the queue was/is paused

 The exception `QueueSkippEntryException` can be raised at any time to skip to the next entry in the queue.
 Raising `QueueSkippEntryException` will skip to the next entry at the same level as the current node, meaning that all child nodes will be skipped as well.
 The status of the skipped queue entry will be set to `SKIPPED` and `queue_entry_execute_finished` will be emitted with `Skipped`